 Technically train to understand your strengths and weaknesses.
 Train to be a good honest and trustworthy human being.
 Train to perfect your character.
 This is the spirit of Karate-Do.Keigo Abe

 One of the most technically gifted Masters to come out of the hotbed of JKA Karate, Keigo Abe described his Karate as “Real-Fight Karate“.
-His teachings, especially the importance he places on the practising of basic techniques every day, has influenced a number of great karateka, including Mikio Yahara and Masao Kagawa.
+His teachings, especially the importance he places on the practising of basic techniques every day, has influenced a number of great karatekas, including Mikio Yahara and Masao Kagawa.

 Keigo Abe was born on 28 October 1938 in Iyoshi, Ehime Prefecture, Japan.
 Martial arts were a part of his heritage.
-There were a number of proficient martial artist in his family tree.
+There were a number of proficient martial artists in his family tree.
 His father had practised Kendo and Judo.
 From a young age, Keigo Abe always knew that he wanted to be involved in the martial arts.
 Like most boys of the time, he practised Judo and Kendo at school.

 Abe started practising Shito-ryu Karate in 1953, aged 15.
 He was taught at his middle school Karate club by an Okinawan sensei who was from the Toyama lineage of Shito-ryu Karate.